mnebuerquo/add-my-account/readme.md

 *Sherman:* Ok.
 I'm going to try my login again.

 *Sherman:* Ok!
 I'm in!
 Checking for sudo...
 Yes.
 I have sudo.
+I didn't need a password.
 Now I can figure out what went wrong.
 I'll call you back when I have it up and running.

-...
-Ten minutes later ...
+*...
+A few minutes later ...*

 *CEO Neil:* Hello?